jayway/cljwordgraph/INTRODUCTION.md

 ## Symbols
 Symbols are names.
 Unlike most other languages, a symbol is not a reference to some storage.
-Symbols can be bound to various references using the special form 'def'.
-Here we bind the symbol x to a variable containing the number 42:
+Symbols can be bound to various references using the special form `def`.
+Here we bind the symbol `x` to a variable containing the number 42:

     user=> (def x 42)
     #'user/x